flamewing/ultra-dma-queue/README.md

 1. going through your assembly files and changing the way the queue is cleared;
 2. calling the initialization function for the new DMA function.

 In the end, you will have gained two bytes in RAM, and a DMA queue that runs much faster.
-So lets start with:
+So, let’s start with:

 ### Git S2 version
 Find every instance of this code: